expo/expo/packages/expo-splash-screen/README.md

 Run `pod install` in the `ios` directory after installing the package.

-To achieve native splash screen (in iOS ecosystem it's called `LaunchScreen`) you have to provide either `SplashScreen.storyboard` file or `SplashScreen.xib` file and configure your Xcode project accordingly.
+To achieve native splash screen (in iOS ecosystem it's called `LaunchScreen`) behavior, you have to provide either a `SplashScreen.storyboard` file or a `SplashScreen.xib` file, and configure your Xcode project accordingly.

-The guide below presents how to configure your project in Xcode to use single image file as a splash screen using a `.storyboard` file (configuration for `.xib` filetype is analogous).
+The guide below shows how to configure your Xcode project to use single image file as a splash screen using a `.storyboard` file (configuration for `.xib` filetype is analogous).

 #### `Images.xcassets`

-First you need to add the image file that would serve as a splash screen to native project's resources.
+First you need to add the image file that would serve as a splash screen to your native project's resources.

 1. In your Xcode project open the `.xcassets` (often named `Images.xcassets` or `Assets.xcassets`) file.
-2. In content panel add `New image set` and name it `SplashScreen`.
+2. In the content panel add `New image set` and name it `SplashScreen`.
-3. Provide splash screen image you've prepared (you have to provide it in three different scales).
+3. Provide the splash screen image you've prepared (you have to provide it in three different scales).

 <img src="./assets/configuration-ios-addImagesXcassets.png" height="350" />

 #### `SplashScreen.storyboard`

-This is the actual splash screen definition and would be used by the system to render your splash screen.
+This is the actual splash screen definition and will be used by the system to render your splash screen.

 1. Create a `SplashScreen.storyboard` file.
 2. Add a `View Controller` to the newly created `.storyboard` file: